pappasam/softwarejourneyman/app/content/tools/keyboard_happy_hacking.md

-task: Typing
-tool: Happy Hacking Keyboard
 title: Enjoy the mundane
-date: 2015-10-18
+date: 2015-11-04

-I recently purchased the Happy Hacking Keyboard Professional 2.
-That isn't quite honest... after the first keyboard, I bought another.
-It has proven to be the greatest keyboard ever for the following reasons:

-1. Super cool
-* Very small
-* Chicks love it

-I will now go into detail about what makes the above true.

-## Super cool

-The happy hacking keyboard is super cool.
-Enough said.
+task: typing
+tool: Happy Hacking Keyboard (professional 2)

-## Very small
+## Executive summary

-It's super small.
-Doesn't take up and unnecessary space.
-Love it.
+The Happy Hacking Keyboard (professional 2) is the perfect typing tool for software development.
+The switches are amazing, and its non-standard layout prevents others from requiring you to waste time on manipulating requiring arrow keys.
+It is small enough to accompany you anywhere, and its key layout is perfect for the touch typist.
+Finally, its price represents a commitment to pursuing your craft.

-## Conclusion
+## Main

-Thanks for reading my blog.
+Thanks for reading my blog